Sven-I-Am/php-blackjack/README.md

         * initiate property `$dealer` from class `Player` (for now) :heavy_check_mark:
         * initiate property `$deck` from the `Deck` class :heavy_check_mark:
         * `shuffle` said `$deck` :heavy_check_mark:
-      **the constructor method confused the hell out of me, I couldn't figure out how to test if what I was coding was right so I took a step back and started over.
+      * **:question: the constructor method confused the hell out of me, I couldn't figure out how to test if what I was coding was right so I took a step back and started over.
 I created a test.php file to check the output of the Blackjack class versus the example code. and it works!:sunglasses:**
       * update `README`  :heavy_check_mark:
+      * created the `constructor` in class `Player`:heavy_check_mark:
+        * made it expect object `Deck` passed from `Blackjack` as parameter :heavy_check_mark:
+          * **:exclamation: I had to switch some things around in the `Blackjack` constructor in order to pass the $deck object to `Player`**
+        * draw 2 cards for `Player` using `drawCard()` method from class `Deck` :heavy_check_mark:

 ## To Do